How to Make Your Ping Pong Paddle Sticky + Keep It Sticky

 You apply it across the surface of the rubber with a brush and then leave to dry.
 The process is then repeated around 3 to 5 times.

 I have never personally used this technique.
 Again, I like to keep things legal as I compete.
 And techniques such as this will not last long at all.
-I can almost guarantee that any effects would wear off in less than a week if they take hold at all.
+I can almost guarantee that any effects would wear off after a session or two, if they take hold at all.

-Any artificial grip you are able to induce will be temporary and likely break ITTF rules.
+Any artificial chemicals you use besides rubber cleaner will be temporary and likely break ITTF rules.

-Instead, simply purchase good-quality durable table tennis rubbers, clean them after every session, and store them well.
+Instead, simply purchase good quality table tennis rubbers, clean them after every session, and store them well.
 It really is that simple.